meri-imperiumi/dashboard/README.md

 * Ability to switch screen based on Bluetooth signal (or any other input like NMEA switch)
 * Design casing for the display and Raspberry Pi
 * (maybe) test outdoor usage
+* Implement listening to alarms and show them (and close when they are cancelled)